India - Japan Relations

 The beginning of the 21st century witnessed a dramatic transformation in bilateral ties.
 During Prime Minister Mori’s path-breaking visit to India in 2000, the Japan-India Global Partnership in the 21st century was launched.
-The Joint Statement signed by Prime Ministers Manmohan Singh and Shinzo Abe in 2006 factored in the new challenges, and the relationship was upgraded to a Global and Strategic Partnership with the provision of annual Prime Ministerial Summits.
+The Joint Statement signed by Prime Ministers Manmohan Singh and Shinzo Abe in 2006 factored in new challenges as they emerged, and the relationship was upgraded to a Global and Strategic Partnership with the provision of annual Prime Ministerial Summits.
 A Comprehensive Economic Partnership Agreement (CEPA) between Japan and India was concluded in 2011.

 PM Abe paid an official visit to India for the 8th Annual Summit with Prime Minister Dr. Manmohan Singh from 25-27 January 2014 and was the Chief Guest at the Republic Day parade in New Delhi.

 Prime Minister Shri Narendra Modi visited Japan from 30 August – September 3, 2014 for the 9th Annual Summit Meeting with Prime Minster Shinzo Abe.
+PM Abe received PM Modi in Kyoto and hosted a private dinner.
 During the visit, the two sides upgraded the relationship to a ‘Special Strategic and Global Partnership’.
-Both sides also agreed to establish the ‘India-Japan Investment Promotion Partnership’.
+During the visit, both sides agreed to establish the ‘India-Japan Investment Promotion Partnership’.
 PM Abe pledged to realize public and private investments worth JPY 3.5 trillion and doubling of the number of Japanese companies in India over the next five years.

 The two countries have several institutional dialogue mechanisms, which are held regularly, at senior official and functional levels to exchange views on bilateral issues as well as regional and international cooperation.
-There is Foreign Office Consultation at the level of Foreign Secretary / Vice Foreign Minister as well as a 2+2 Dialogue at the level of Foreign and Defense Secretaries.
-Similarly, there are dialogue mechanisms in diverse fields such as economy, commercial, financial services, health, road transport, shipping, education etc. to name a few sectors.
+There is foreign office consultation at the level of Foreign Secretary / Vice Foreign Minister as well as a 2+2 Dialogue at the level of Foreign and Defense Secretaries.
+Similarly, there are dialogue mechanisms in diverse fields such as economy, commercial, financial services, health, road transport, shipping, etc. to name a few sectors.

 Economic and Commercial Cooperation